We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

 .

-Let’s fix that by pointing browsers to the area, section, or text that you want to show when users click on the anchor link.
+Once you’ve chosen the right link text, it’s time to anchor it to an area, section, or text on the page that you want to show when users click on the anchor link.

 Step 2.
 Add the ID attribute to the linked section